Newsday: Circulation

 On October 28, 2009, Newsday changed its web site to a paid-subscriber only model.
 Newsday.com would open its front page, classified ads, movie listings, and school closings to all site visitors, but access beyond this content would require a weekly fee – US$5 as of 2010.
 This fee would be waived for subscribers of the print edition of the paper, as well as for subscribers to parent-company Cablevision's Internet service.
-Through its first three months only 35 non-Optimum, non-Newsday subscribers signed up for the paid web site.
+Through its first three months only 35 non-Optimum, non-Newsday subscribers signed up for the paid website.

-Pulitzer Prize
+Pulitzer Prizes

 Newsday has won 19 Pulitzer Prizes and has been a finalist for 20 additional (if no individual is listed, award is for Newsday staff):